iitrvipulsoni/Data-Analytics-project---Netflix-Movies-TV-shows/README.md

 * Curated_data-netflix-Final (xlsx format)

-Once the data was cleansed and prepared, we used Tableau to create a variety of visualizations to explore and understand the Netflix dataset.
+Once the data was cleansed and prepared, I used Tableau to create a variety of visualizations to explore and understand the Netflix dataset.
 This included:

 > Bar charts to show trends in movies & TV shows relases over time